eisenjulian/nlp_estimator_tutorial/blog.md

 train_and_evaluate(classifier)
 ```

 We can use TensorBoard to visualize a our $50$-dimensional word vectors projected into $\mathbb{R}^3$ using [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding).
 We expect similar words to be close to each other.
 This can be a useful way to inspect our model weights and find unexpected behaviours.
-There's plenty of information available to [explore further](https://www.tensorflow.org/programmers_guide/embedding).
+There is plenty of information available to [explore further](https://www.tensorflow.org/programmers_guide/embedding).

 ![embeddings](https://raw.githubusercontent.com/eisenjulian/nlp_estimator_tutorial/master/embeddings.png)

 ### Convolutions

 At this point one possible apprach would be to go deeper, further adding more fully connected layers and playing around with layer sizes and training functions.
 However, by doing that we would add extra complexity and ignore important structure in our sentences.
-Tokens don't live in a vacuum and meaning is compositional, formed by tokens and its neighbours.
+Words do not live in a vacuum and meaning is compositional, formed by words and its neighbours.

 Convolutions are one way to take advantage of this structure, similar to how we can model salient clusters of pixels for [image classification](https://www.tensorflow.org/tutorials/layers).
-The intuition is that small parts of a sentence, or *n-grams*, usually have the same meaning regardless of their overall position in the sentence.
-Introducing a structural prior via the convolution allows us to model the interaction between neighbouring tokens and consequently gives us a better way to represent such meaning.
+The intuition is that certain sequences of words, or *n-grams*, usually have the same meaning regardless of their overall position in the sentence.
+Introducing a structural prior via the convolution operation allows us to model the interaction between neighbouring words and consequently gives us a better way to represent such meaning.

-Let's look at a sample model architecture.
-The use of dropout layers is a regularization technique thus making the model less likely to overfit.
+Let us look at a sample model architecture.
+The use of dropout layers is a regularization technique that makes the model less likely to overfit.

 ```mermaid
 graph LR